MerginMaps/docs/src/misc/troubleshoot.md

 - if <MobileAppName /> cannot open your project, see [How to Fix a Broken Project](../field/broken-project/).
 - if <MobileAppName /> displays **PROJ error**, see [Custom Projections](../gis/proj/).

-Need more help with your issue? <LutraConsultingWeb /> provides commercial support and free standard support for active subscriptions.
+Need more help with your issue? <LutraConsultingWeb /> provides commercial support and free fair-use support for your workspaces with an active subscription on <MerginMapsEmail id="support" />.

-If you have an active subscription on app.merginmaps.com, we also offer free standard support on support@merginmaps.com.
-#
 <CommunityJoin />

 ## Support

+You can also see all your options on our <MainPlatformNameLink id="support" desc="support" /> page.

 ### Commercial SLA support